-Additionally, the Companies Act, 2013 (Section 165) now includes Alternate Directorships for counting the maximum number of directorships which was not included in the Companies Act, 1956 with an objective to limit the number of directorship, so that Directors can devote time.
+Additionally, the Companies Act, 2013 (Section 165) now includes Alternate Directorships for counting the maximum number of directorships which was not included in the Companies Act, 1956 with an objective to limit the number of directorships, so that Directors can devote time.

-Since, the Companies (Amendment) Act, 2017 also prohibits appointment of a director to act as alternate in the same Company, therefore, SES will also raise compliance issue, once such provision is notified.
+Since, the Companies (Amendment) Act, 2017 also prohibits appointment of a director to act as alternate in the same Company, therefore, SES will also raise compliance issue.